 There's a bit of something here for everyone, for all ages and levels of activity.
 The boathouse is the center for boat rentals.

-Rowboat or paddle boat?
+Rowboat or pedal boat?
 Both are popular ways of getting out on the water and exploring the lake.

 Rowboats: The new boats are fiberglass and hold up to 3 people.
-(But dogs are no longer allowed on board.)
+(Dogs are allowed on board again.)

-Paddle boats: These pedal-powered boats hold 4 people.
-The new ones have a stick for for steering, instead of the steering wheel like the old boats.
+Pedal boats: These pedal-powered boats hold 4 people.
+The new ones have a stick for steering, instead of the steering wheel like the old boats.

-Parkwide rents bicycles, tandem bikes for two and surreys for two or four, from 10 am to 5 pm.
-At two locations in the park, near the Tea Garden and de Young Museum:
+Parkwide rents bicycles, tandem bikes for two, and surreys for two or four, daily from 8:30 am to 6 pm.

 Golden Gate Park has miles of roads and shady paths for bike-riding.
 Want to travel as a group?
 Try the surrey (2-4 people).